mongodb/mongosql-auth-c/README.md

 Alternatively, the plugin can be installed in a directory of your choice if you provide the `plugin-dir=<your_install_dir>` option to your MySQL client.

 ## Usage

+This plugin can be used with the 64-bit version of the the MySQL shell and the MySQL ODBC driver.

 ### Parameters